-Superintendent: Denise Baumann and Sarah Kolman Exhibit Check In: Wednesday, July 19, 2023

-Judging: Friday, July 21, 2023
+Superintendent: Denise Baumann and Sarah Kolman Exhibit Check In: Wednesday, July 16, 2025 Judging: Friday, July 18, 2025

-- 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - All River Valley District 4-H Horse Shows will follow the Kansas 4-H Horse Show Rule Book revised January, 2023, which are available at www.bookstore.ksre.ksu.edu/pubs/S133.pdf or for purchase at any RVED office.
+- 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
+All River Valley District 4-H Horse Shows will follow the Kansas 4-H Horse Show Rule Book revised January, 2023, which are available at www.bookstore.ksre.ksu.edu/pubs/S133.pdf or for purchase at any RVED office.
 In the absence of a rule in the fairbook, the Kansas 4-H Horse Show Rule Book rules will apply. - 3.
 A 4-H Horse Identification Certificate and/or Lease form must be complete and on file with the local Extension Office by June 1st of current year to participate in the 4-H/FFA Horse Show. - 4.
 The 4-H member must present a current Horse identification and Official Health Statement to the superintendent at check-in.
 Failure to do so will bar entry.
-A Veterinarian will be on the grounds to perform a health check before horses can be stalled.????? - 5.
-The age of a horse is determined as of January 1 of the year it was born. - 6.
-No exhibitor may have more than one entry per class. \\see below\\
+A Veterinarian will be on the grounds to perform a health check before horses can be stalled. - 5.
+All exhibits in the 4-H Horse Show must present proof of negative Coggins test within the last 12 months and brought into the local extension office by July 1st. - 6.
+The age of a horse is determined as of January 1 of the year it was born. - 7.
+No exhibitor may have more than one entry per class. see below